tomwhartung/artsyvisions.com/Site/content/static/content/VISIONS-HOW_TO.md

 #### Overview

+– **What is the big picture revealed by the image or images?**

 ```html
 <p>
 These spiritual portraits show how ....
 </p>
 ```html

-– **What is the big picture revealed by the image or images?**

-Set the scene: who they are and what they do
+#### Context: Where and When

+Set the scene, give the source of the character(s):

+- Where they are from (real life, book, film, tv, etc.)
+- Where they are now
+- What they are doing now

+#### Who the Image(s) Represent

-Describe what the colors represent in PERSON 1, and give an example Describe what the colors represent in PERSON 2, and give an example What do they have in common?
+Describe what the colors represent in PERSON 1, and give an example [Describe what the colors represent in PERSON 2, and give an example] [Describe what the colors represent in PERSON 3, and give an example]

+#### People and Groups Only: Compare and Contrast

+What do they have in common?
 What makes them different from each other?
 If they are related, what makes their relationship unique?